avi1o1/WikiAI/README.md

 5. **Voice Search Integration**: Making information access even more convenient with voice commands.
 6. **Advanced Search Filters**: Refine search results with powerful filters.

-## Note
-Remember, WikiAI is here to assist you in researching a topic; and providing you with the most relevant information.
-However, it is always recommended to cross-verify the information from multiple sources for accuracy and credibility.

 ## Acknowledgements
 - **Wikipedia**: For providing a vast knowledge base that powers our research assistant.
 - **NVIDIA**: For their cutting-edge AI technology that drives our search engine.
+- **Team HearU**: Frontend design inspiration for the website (https://github.com/Arihant25/HearU).

+## Note:
+Remember, WikiAI is here to assist you in researching a topic; and providing you with the most relevant information.
+However, it is always recommended to cross-verify the information from multiple sources for accuracy and credibility.